JSON Logs

 Introduction

 Dash0 natively supports OpenTelemetry Logs, which provide log information based on its Semantic Conventions.
 Only a few solutions provide OpenTelemetry logs natively.
-However, many systems offer structured logs (in JSON format), which allow you to add semantics to your log information.
+However, many systems offer structured logging (in JSON format), which allow you to add semantics to your log information.

-For other solutions not following OpenTelemetry's Symantec Conventions, the log data "level":"warn" would only be text.
+For other solutions not following OpenTelemetry's Semantic Conventions, the log data "level":"warn" would only be text.
 Dash0 is aware that the value warn in that field level makes the log record a warning and can treat it as such.

 How it works